roman-milk/roman-milk.github.io/bob-gwen-and-harlina.md

  I broke the connection and the phone rang right away.
 I saw from the screen that it was Gwen, but I was no longer in the mood to talk so I turned the phone off.
 When I got home I saw the red light blinking on the answering machine.
 Without even checking the messages I unplugged the phone and answering machine and went to bed.

  When I got to work in the morning I told Lois to tell Gwen, if she called, that she had been instructed not to take any messages from Gwen and if she persisted in calling Lois was to hang up on her.
 A coward's way out maybe, but so what?!
-Report_Story #3